 The questions below are some of the most frequently asked by our users.
 If the question you have is not addressed below, please contact User Support for more information.

 1. How does Dashlane scan the dark web?
 Does it use a third-party provider?

 Dashlane's dark web service scans more than 12 billion records attached to hacks and data breaches, with almost a million new records added every day.
-The dark web data is housed entirely within Dashlane's servers and our zero knowledge security architecture.
-That means each dark web scan is performed internally (on Dashlane's servers) and no data is ever passed from Dashlane to a third party, including the email address(es) you scan using Dashlane's Dark Web Monitoring.
+The dark web data we use is housed entirely within Dashlane's servers.
+That means each dark web scan is performed internally and no data is ever passed from Dashlane to a third party, including the email address(es) you scan using Dashlane's Dark Web Monitoring.
 Dashlane partnered with a leading online intelligence company named SpyCloud to provide the dark web data.

 2. Is my email used for anything other than the dark web scan?